animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > Since she was being drugged with personality-disinhibiting benzos in that psychiatric unit, the institution, through the captivity and drugging of her, faciliated something extremely questionable.
 >
 > Benzos are personality-disinhibiting, like alcohol.
-Or GHB for that matter, whose mechanism of action also overlaps with benzos and alcohol, as a GABA agonist (and also activates GHB receptors).
-It's also known as the date-rape pill, and called the ["rapist's weapon of choice"](https://www.bbc.com/news/uk-51006504).
+Or GHB for that matter, whose mechanism of action also overlaps with benzos and alcohol, as a GABA agonist ([but also stimulates dopamine via acting on the GHB receptor](https://go.drugbank.com/drugs/DB01440#)).
+It's also known as the date-rape pill, and called the ["rapist's weapon of choice."](https://www.bbc.com/news/uk-51006504)
 >
 > Benzos are the "therapist's weapon of choice," and perhaps there might be a better weapon for the root psychiatric problems that people come into hospitals with than drugs (or janitors).